MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/remarketing-list.md

 > For an implementation overview, see the [Universal Event Tracking](../guides/universal-event-tracking.md) technical guide.

 > [!NOTE]
-> Bing Ads will automatically generate similar audiences for remarketing lists if you are a pilot participant.
+> Microsoft Advertising will automatically generate similar audiences for remarketing lists if you are a pilot participant.
 You cannot create or edit the similar audience for a remarketing list.
 Having said that, you can add and delete similar remarketing list associations and exclusions.
 If you delete the source remarketing list, then the similar audience will also be deleted.
 If a similar audience is associated with a campaign or ad group, then you cannot delete the source remarketing list.
 See [Similar Remarketing List](similar-remarketing-list.md) for more details.

 You can download all *Remarketing List* records in the account by including the [DownloadEntity](downloadentity.md) value of *RemarketingLists* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).